SharePoint/sp-dev-docs/docs/apis/migration-perm-guidance.md

 Make sure that there are no more than 50,000 unique scopes in the structure: ideally less than 5,000.

 In this example, at the source, break up the structure into four folders, A, B, C, and D, each having less than 100,000 items.
 Then perform the migration.
-See the following illustration.
+For details, see the following illustration.

 ![Hierarchy ABCD](../images/hierarchy-ABCD.png)